ExodusMovement/Nsolvejs/README.md

 Nsolvejs.calculusN.findroot(f,0.5,[0,1]) = 0.73952
 ```

-The `Object`is default options and are { npoints_DNumeric : 1000, precision : 0.001 , nstepsmax : 1000 , method : 'Newton_Rapshon' }.
+The `Object`is default options and are { npointsDNumeric : 1000, precision : 0.001 , nstepsmax : 1000 , method : 'Newton_Rapshon' }.
 Here, findroot try find the root of function by all methods availables in the module.

 ### `Data Fitting`
 #### `Nsolvejs.fit.best(Array[,Array,Array,Object,Function])`